 “Effectively over 12 days this event becomes something like an organised vacation.
 It’s not just the race, we are organising the meals, the accommodation, the logistics and even the entertainment in terms of tours around the towns and places that we stop at.

 “If you think about doing that for a group of around 100 people times nine locations over two weeks from beginning to end, you start to get the picture that it’s quite an organisational event.”

 Payne said that planning for the race starts about two years in advance, with potential competitors making suggestions about possible routes and stops along the way.
 This is then balanced against accommodation and sight-seeing potential as well as, more importantly, the capacity of a venue to cater for multiple aircraft arrivals and parking and refuelling.

-“If places pass muster, you mark them on a map and then, when you have eight or 10, start to join the dots.
+“If places pass muster, you mark them on a map and then, when you have eight or 10, start to join the dots,” he said.

 “We do have a tradition of always making a different route, usually traversing most of the country either east to west, west to east, north to south or south to north.”

-Payne said that within Australia, the Outback flyers found themselves spoiled for choice: “There are so many places with so many different types of appeal,” he said.
+Payne said that within Australia, the Outback flyers found themselves spoiled for choice: “There are so many places with so many different types of appeal.”

 “One of the things we grapple with is that the bigger it gets the more restrictive it gets in terms of where you can go.